CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_upgrade_policy.html.markdown

 However, scheduled time cannot be beyond the time limit enforced by the upgrade grace period set in the software manifest.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_upgrade_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `auto_upgrade`:(bool) Indicates if the upgrade service is set to automatically start the software upgrade or not.
 If autoUpgrade is true, then the value of the schedule field is ignored.
 * `blackout_dates_enabled`:(bool) If enabled, allows the user to define a blackout period during which the appliance will not be upgraded.